deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/README.md

 - [1.
 Selecting an Instance Type](instance-type-selection.md)
   - Pick a SageMaker instance type based on your model size and expected runtime usage
 - [2.
 Backend Selection](backend-selection.md)
-  - Pick a backend (vLLM, TensorRT-LLM, Transformers NeuronX) and corresponding container
+  - Pick a backend (vLLM, TensorRT-LLM) and corresponding container
 - [3.
 Model and Container Configurations](configurations.md)
   - Configure your model for optimized performance based on your use-case
 - [4.
 Deploying a SageMaker Endpoint](deploying-your-endpoint.md)